orchetect/CrappKit/README.md

 ## NSView NSLayoutConstraint Modifiers

-Various NSView NSLayoutConstraint modifiers are provided.
+Various NSView modifiers to apply NSLayoutConstraints are provided.

 - `constraints(insets:)` - adds constraints to the view's four sides
 - `constraints(height:width:)` - adds static height and/or width constraints